maczniak/dev_diary/reading/ios_programming_the_big_nerd_ranch_guide_6th.md

 ## 4. Text Input and Delegation

 property observer - `willSet`, `didSet`<br>
-Delegation is an object-oriented approach to callbacks.
+delegation is an object-oriented approach to callbacks.

 ## 5. View Controllers